With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-What is a Vampire?
+What Makes a Vampire?

 But most people alleged to be vampires throughout history were not brooding, angst-ridden teens with perfectly quaffed hair.
 Real vampires were pretty nasty characters, and turning into a vampire was, at one time, a very unfortunate life event.

 But it was Anne Rice who launched vampires into a new dimension, making them way sexier, way cooler, and somehow even more mysterious.
-Her 1976 novel Interview with the Vampire is perhaps the greatest vampire story ever told, sweeping through two centuries of an immortal life.
+Her 1976 novel Interview with the Vampire is perhaps the greatest vampire story ever told, sweeping through two centuries of immortal life.
 The film that followed, starring Tom Cruise and a young Brad Pitt, solidified the vampire mystique.

-So, fiction might make the vampire life seem exciting and unique, but on the other hand people don’t dig up someone’s casket and jam a stake through their heart without good reason.
-Before Twilight, before Ann Rice, and even before Dracula, the vampire legend struck fear into the hearts of people from all different cultures around the world.
+So, fiction might make the vampire life seem exciting and unique, but on the other hand, people don’t dig up someone’s casket and jam a stake through their heart without good reason.
+Before Twilight, before Ann Rice, and even before Dracula, the vampire legend terrified people from all different cultures around the world.

 Before you answer, read on.

 Many people cite a real historical figure as the inspiration behind the modern vampire legend.
 In the 15th century, in the country of Wallachia, there lived a nobleman with a particularly bad reputation and a habit of impaling his enemies on the ends of tall stakes.

 Some say he even consumed their blood along with his meals.
 This gentleman became known as Vlad the Impaler following his death, but while he lived, he was called Vlad the Third, Prince of Wallachia.
 His father, Vlad the Second, was known by the name Dracul, which would have made Vlad the Third Dracula.

 So, there really was a real-life Dracula whom Bram Stoker based some of his character around.
 But Vlad the Impaler was far more menacing than Stoker’s Dracula.